Books by:

 Darwin's most famous book.
 In short: "There are at least two main positions defended in the Origin: (a) that common ancestry accounts for the main patterns of data within comparative anatomy, paleontology, biogeography, systematics, and so on; and (b) that natural selection provides the chief means by which populations change over time.
 Evidence for natural selection is predominantly provided in the first four chapters of the Origin, while common ancestry is defended in most of the remaining chapters."
 (Doren Recker)

-• Here is an on-line verson of the first edition of Darwin's revolutionary work.
+- literature.org has a chapter listing of the first edition of The Origin of Species.
 Each chapter can be downloaded separately.
-The on-line version makes full-text search (per chapter) possible.
+The on-line version makes full-text search per chapter possible.

 Chapters 1 to 8 of the final 1872 Sixth Edition.
 This book is the product of careful editing of Darwin's sixth 1872 edition into current American English, and includes 97 drawings and color photographs of the various plants and animals that Darwin writes about.
 Darwin added a new chapter: 7: 'Miscellaneous Objections to the Theory of Natural Selection' in the sixth edition (not present in the first edition).
 The many pictures make this version of The Origin a attractive.
 So, if you ever are going to read The Origin, buy this one.
 Noteworthy: Pechenik added footnotes to indicate where Darwin was wrong.
 It is really a pity that only the first 8 chapters are included.
 Note: I don't know why Pechenik did not use the final 1876 edition of The Origin.
 Also, I noted that Pechenik did not include 'AN HISTORICAL SKETCH'.
 For links and videos: The Companion Website for The Readable Darwin.
 See also extensive customer review of Pechenik's colleague at amazon.